carolineberger/log-viewer-analysis/README.md

 ### Usage

+View Generator

 1. Upload `.ipynb` snapshot files (before and after) - order by v1, v2, ...
 2. Paste the prompt from the logs that corresponds to the change
 3. Inspect the generated diff — added/removed cells are highlighted
 4. Export to HTML for sharing or later analysis

+AI Change Analysis

+1. Enter API key (reach out to Caroline at caroline.berger@cs.au.dk)
+2. Upload the exported HTML from View Generator
+3. Inspect the overview and the annotations
+4. Export the annotated HTML for sharing or later analysis

 ## Screenshots